LEVESON INQUIRY:CULTURE, PRACTICE AND ETHICS OF THE PRESS

 Video - Ex - News International Lawyer Hits Back at James Murdoch's Evidence - Sky News

-Crone described as "quiet but potent" in Peter Burden's book 'Fake Sheiks and Royal Trappings.
+Crone described as "quiet but potent" in Peter Burden's book 'Fake Sheiks and Royal Trappings. #Leveson

-Tom Crone at : every newspaper lawyer has come across a journalist who has told a lie
+Tom Crone at #leveson : every newspaper lawyer has come across a journalist who has told a lie

-Crone: every newspaper has done copyright lifting
+Crone: every newspaper has done copyright lifting #leveson

 PCC Code: Jay asks did not Crone's advice cover the PCC Code before a story was published?
 Often consulted the PCC Board on a weekend.
 Seems to be saying Code issues not as important as privacy issues.